-After an early morning breakfast set off to Lake Mburo National Park; Drive past the intensely terraced Kigezi hill slopes and stop by Mbarara town for lunch break.
-Arrive at the park in the early afternoon for a boat ride on the lake or game drive in the park.
-On the game drive, there are different animals to see such as the eland, zebras, hyenas, leopards, buffalos, sitatunga and other mammals.
-The boat ride on the lake is good for discovering several bird species like the African Harrier Hawk, yellow- backed cormorant, fish eagles, spectacled weavers, Levillant, shoe-bill stork, heron etc. The shores of the lake are crowded with crocodiles and a number of hippos.
-Later, relax at Mihingo Lodge, where you will spend the night.
+Arrive in the park in the early afternoon for a boat ride on the lake or bush/park walk depending on your interest.
+On the bush/park walk, there are different animals to see such as the eland, zebras, buffalos, sitatunga and other mammals.
+The boat ride on the lake is good for birders with several birds like African Harrier Hawk, yellow-backed, cormorant fish eagles, spectacled weavers, and heron to be seen.
+The shores of the lake also boast a good number of crocodiles and hippos.
+Later, relax at your accommodation where you will spend the night.

 Day 10: Departure from Kampala or Entebbe

 Depending on your interest and flight time, you may do a brief bonus game drive before exiting Mburo or else have your breakfast, check out and embark on your return journey to Entebbe Airport for your outbound flight.
 Remember to make a stop at the Uganda Equator line mark for some memorable photos while on your safari in the Pearl of Africa.
 Thereafter, proceed to Entebbe Airport where your driver/guide will gladly drop you off.
 We hope to see you (or any referral) when next, you visit and thanks for choosing Home to Africa!